 You know them well and talk to them regularly.
-They raised you and made you breakfast, lunch, and dinner.
+They raised you and made you breakfast, lunch, and dinner and taught you the power of contractions.
 But now you’re writing about them, and you’re not quite sure whether to capitalize mom and dad in your story or leave their names lowercased.

 Well, there’s good news and better news.